Frequently Asked Questions

 Is Online Classroom an option?

 Yes, online classroom is available to students age 14 1/2 and older.
+It does, however, need to be completed within six month of the program access date.

 Will I be able to complete the online course faster than the In Class session?

 No. The in-class session and the online classroom session must both be a minimum of 30 hours with a maximum of two hours per day over a minimum of 21 days.
+Students have a maximum of six months to complete the online classroom course.

 I signed up for the Online Course, how do I begin?

 To begin the online classroom course, students must have a signed Registration Contract and deposit on file with our main office in Eau Claire.
 Once both items are received, an email will be sent to you with the subject line "online program access."
 This email will provide a link to the online course along with the username and password to begin the course.
 This UN/PW is not the same as the UN/PW the student set up for their Safety and Respect account.
+Please remember that students have a maximum of six months to complete the online classroom course.

 I took the Online Classroom Only option.
 How do I get my MV3001 form to get a permit?

 Students who are choosing to take the Online Classroom Only option are not eligible to get a signed MV3001 form from Safety and Respect.
 The MV3001 form is provided by the Behind the Wheel vendor.
+Please remember that students have a maximum of six months to complete the online classroom course.

 Can I do the online course and Behind the Wheel at the same time?